Version control has a range of benefits over in-org development which makes it a great choice for small and large development teams alike.

 Manage code conflicts and deployment risk

-Version control systems bring tooling that can help teams identify and manage conflicts early - during merging, rather than at deployment time.
+Version control systems can help teams identify and manage conflicts early, during merging, rather than at deployment time.
 This means by the time they deploy, they’re already confident that they’re pushing exactly what they want.

 Enable parallel development streams